Writers

 Scott Cmiel is Chair of the guitar and musicianship departments at the San Francisco Conservatory of Music Preparatory Division and Director of the guitar program at San Francisco School of the Arts.

-SFCV Editors are Michael Zwiebach, Paul Kotapish, and Peter Feher.
-Click on individual names for more information about each editor.
+SFCV Editors are Michael Zwiebach, Peter Feher, and Simon Cohen (production assistant).
+Click on individual names for more information about each staff member.

 Steve Osborn, a children's writer by day, moonlights as a violist and music critic.

-Steven Winn is a San Francisco based free-lance writer and critic and frequent City Arts & Lectures interviewer.
-His work has appeared in Art News, California, Humanities, Manhattan, Symphony Magazine and The San Francisco Chronicle.
+Steven Winn is a San Francisco-based writer and critic and frequent interviewer for City Arts & Lectures.
+His work has appeared in Gramophone, Musical America, Opera, Symphony, and the San Francisco Chronicle.

 Tal Skloot is the owner of Tritonemedia, a production company that specializes in the performing arts and story based media.
 He has worked on numerous feature films and Emmy award winning documentaries.
 His documentary 'Freeway Philharmonic' recently toured the globe as part of the U.S. State Department sponsored American Documentary Showcase.